Welcome to Wealthcommon Currency Central

 Equity Trade Note issued by Dan El

-Private Estates is a unique way to circulate gold.
+Private Estates is a novel way to circulate gold.
 Since gold is the most malleable metal, it is possible to laminate an

 "embossed" foil between paper and polymer and then circulate that as true money.
 Brilliant!

-The Amero is a supposed currency for the North American Union.
+The Amero was a conceptual currency for the North American Union.
 'Ameros'

-can be purchased and are said to be just a promotional item.
-A bit expensive but they can be a collectible.
+were said to be just a promotional item.
+They were a bit expensive but they can be a collectible.

 Bitcoin is a grassroots, decentralized digital currency.
 Its supply is controlled by digital